wdawson/okta.github.io/_source/_posts/2018-10-23-build-a-single-page-app-with-go-and-vue.md

 ## Add Vuetify

-[Vuetify](https://vuetifyjs.com/en/) is a collection of Vue.js components that abstracts [Material Design's](https://material.io/design/) concepts.
+[Vuetify](https://vuetifyjs.com/en/) is a collection of Vue.js components that abstract [Material Design's](https://material.io/design/) concepts.
 Vuetify provides out-of-the box features including a grid system, typography, basic layout, and also components like cards, dialogs, chips, tabs, icons and so on.
 Vuetify will pave your way to a rich UI!

 When installing vuetify, you will be prompted with a series of questions.
 For the sake of simplicity just go with the default choices again.